-The argument suggests that the shuffling method should spread the letters in the array $\mathsf{range}$ in such a way that the distance between two consecutive occurrences of $a$ is approximately $\frac{n}{f_a}$ and the encoder transforms the number $x = f_a + \delta$ as close as possible to the number $2^r + \frac{n}{f_a}\delta$.
-Under this assumption of ``uniformity'', if the first occurrence of letter $a$ is at position $p$ in $\mathsf{range}$, then $x$ is transformed into $x' \approx 2^r + \frac{n}{f_a}\delta + p$.
-The term $p$ adds to the redundancy associated with $f_a$ letters $a$: the larger the value of $p$, the more bits are spent per letter $a$.
-Therefore, the first occurrences of more frequent letters should be closer to the beginning of the array $\mathsf{range}$ so that they produce less redundancies overall.
+The argument suggests that the shuffling method should spread the symbols in the array $\mathsf{range}$ in such a way that the distance between two consecutive occurrences of $a$ is approximately $\frac{n}{f_a}$ and the encoder transforms the number $x = f_a + \delta$ as close as possible to the number $2^r + \frac{n}{f_a}\delta$.
+Under this assumption of ``uniformity'', if the first occurrence of symbol $a$ is at position $p$ in $\mathsf{range}$, then $x$ is transformed into $x' \approx 2^r + \frac{n}{f_a}\delta + p$.
+The term $p$ adds to the redundancy associated with $f_a$ symbols $a$: the larger the value of $p$, the more bits are spent per symbol $a$.
+Therefore, the first occurrences of more frequent symbols should be closer to the beginning of the array $\mathsf{range}$ so that they produce less redundancies overall.
 Duda's method, which he called a \emph{precise initialization}, tries to take into account all these considerations.

 Duda's algorithm maintains a priority queue with the following operations: $\mathsf{put}(q, a)$ adds a pair of numbers $(q,a)$ to the queue; $(q,a) = \mathsf{getmin}()$ removes from the queue a pair $(q,a)$ with the smallest value $q$ (breaking ties arbitrarily).
 We first give in Algorithm~\ref{alg:init} simplified Duda's algorithm, which is easier to analyze.